5 states to have polls in 7 phases from Feb 10-Mar 7; ban on physical rallies till Jan 15 | Politics

 For Manipur's 60 assembly constituencies, elections will be held in two phases on February 27 and March 3, while polling in Goa (40 seats), Punjab (117 seats) and Uttarakhand (70 seats) will be held on February 14.

-The Election Commission has also set stringent Covid guidelines for the polls.
-It has restricted the number of people for door-to-door campaigns to five and has asked political parties to provide masks, hand sanitisers to people attending rallies if they are allowed, Chandra said.
+Putting in place stringent Covid guidelines for the polls, the EC has restricted the number of people for door-to-door campaigns to five and has asked political parties to provide masks, hand sanitisers to people attending rallies if they are allowed.

 ''More than 15 crores have got the first dose, more than nine crores have got both doses in the five states,'' Chandra said.